lishengjian/stone/README.md

 # stone
-Creating a new branch is quick and simple.
+Creating a new branch is quick .